tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 Fill in the fields:

-- `authentication URL`: the Oauth 2.0 token endpoint including your `Directory (tenant) ID`, for example `https://login.microsoftonline.com/<tenantId>/oauth2/v2.0/token`
+- `authentication URL`: the OAuth 2.0 token endpoint including your `Directory (tenant) ID`, for example `https://login.microsoftonline.com/<Tenant ID>/oauth2/v2.0/token`
 - `client ID`: the `Application (client) ID` of your webhook client app as configured in Ms Azure AD
 - `client Secret`: the `Client Secret Value` of your webhook client app as configured in Ms Azure AD
-- `scope`: the scope granted to the webhook client app, for example containing the webhook server app endpoint `https://<webhook endpoint>/.default`.
+- `scope`: the scope granted to the webhook client app, for example containing the webhook endpoint `https://<webhook endpoint>/.default`.

 ## Testing